-OFF Output data is No change occurs Indicator Specified OFF in the Output Data constant data to output data Entry for the Field specified for on the display. the field.
-Output data Output data ON comes from the comes from the program. program.
-Override Operation Normal Output Operation
+OFF ON Indicator Specified in the Output Data Entry for the Field OFF Output data is constant data specified for the field.
+No change occurs to output data on the display.
+ON Output data comes from the program.
+Output data comes from the program.
+Normal Output Operation Override Operation